Qwen 2.5 Coder vs DeepSeek V3: Best LLM for Coders 2026

 If you have a 16GB laptop:

 - Do NOT force the 32B model.
-It will be unusable.
+It will swap to your SSD and be unusable.

-- Instead: Use Goose AI Agent connected to DeepSeek V3 API.
-It is lightweight and smarter than a strangled local model.
+- Instead: Use the Goose AI Agent connected to the DeepSeek V3 API.
+It is lightweight and significantly smarter than a strangled local model running out of memory.

 🟢 Choose Qwen 2.5 Coder If: